liuteriadautore/AutoLISP/README.md

-# AutoLISP-Files
+# AutoLISP Routines and Commands
-My own autolisp routines, with some commands and routines for luthiery specific drawing tasks
+My own autolisp routines, with some commands and routines for luthiery specific drawing tasks.
+Both for CorelCAD 2019 and AutoCAD 2021.

+## CorelCAD

-## startup.lsp
+### startup.lsp
 My CorelCAD startup file, to automatically load my customizations

-## divisions.lsp
+### divisions.lsp
 It allow to construct new lines from the division between two defined points

 #### Line From Mid Point